GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 * Administrator-level knowledge of Genesys Cloud
 * AWS Cloud Practitioner-level knowledge of AWS IAM, Amazon Comprehend, Amazon API Gateway, AWS Lambda, AWS SDK for JavaScript, and the AWS CLI (Command Line Interface)
 * Experience using the Genesys Cloud Platform API and the Genesys Cloud Platform API SDK - Python
-* Experience using GitHub.
+* Experience using GitHub
-* Experience with Terraform or Terraform Cloud.
+* Experience with Terraform or Terraform Cloud

 :::primary
 **Tip**: Both GitHub and Terraform Cloud provide free-tier services that you can use to test this blueprint.